visgl/deck.gl/docs/coordinate-systems.md

 each attribute and uniform and decide whether it is a position or a distance, perhaps even making it clear in the variable's name.

-- All positions must be passed through the `project` function (available both in JavaScript and GLSL) to convert non-linear web-mercator coordinates to linear mercator "world" or "pixel" coordinates, that can be passed to the projection matrix.
+- All positions must be passed through the `preproject` function (available both in JavaScript and GLSL) to convert non-linear web-mercator coordinates to linear mercator "world" or "pixel" coordinates, that can be passed to the projection matrix.